LCD & Keypad Shield

 The buttons provide "left", "right", "up", "down", and "select" while using just one analog input.
 That leaves the other analog inputs free for you to use in your projects.
 If mounting the shield in an enclosure with a metal faceplate, ensure the buttons are insulated from the faceplate.

 The LCD backlight is connected to D3 and can be controlled for on/off, brightness and flashing effects.
+Please note that this is a 5V shield and not suitable for 3.3V boards.

 - 16x2 LCD using HD44780-compatible display module (white characters on blue background).